johanhedin/nanoca/doc/smartcard.md

 without errors, the file `/tmp/my_name.crt` is not needed any more and can be removed.

-The certificate and key on the card can now be listed with:
+The certificate and key on the card can be listed with:

     $ pkcs15-tool --list-keys --list-public-keys --list-certificates

 Note that the IDs are all the same for the objects.
-This is expected because they all belong togehter.
+This is expected because they all belong together.

 Remove certificate and key from the card